jayoung/MalikLab_bioinformaticsResources/notes/FHCRC_compute_resources.md

 Each node has multiple "CPUs" (also known as "threads") (central processing unit): some nodes have 4 CPUs, others 6, 14, 24, 36 CPUs.
 Often we just use one CPU per program we're running, but some programs (e.g. `blastn`) are written so they can use >1 CPU at once ("parallel processing").
 We will probably be sharing a node with other people using it at the same time: try to stick to the number of CPUs you requested, and don't exceed that.

-Cluster specifications, last time I looked: (up-to-date version should be [here](https://sciwiki.fredhutch.org/scicomputing/compute_platforms/)):
-There are four classes of gizmo nodes (e.g. gizmok27 is an K class node).
+Cluster specifications, last time I looked, are as follows (up-to-date version should be [here](https://sciwiki.fredhutch.org/scicomputing/compute_platforms/)).
+There are two main classes of gizmo nodes (e.g. gizmok27 is an K class node):
-- G class (18 computers) each = 6 CPUs, 256Gb RAM
-- H class (3 computers) each = 14 CPUs, 768Gb RAM
 - J class (42 computers) each = 24 CPUs, 384Gb RAM
 - K class (170 computers) each = 36 CPUs, 768Gb RAM
- -(D class nodes are obsolete: they had 12 CPUs, 48Gb RAM)